-The BSc (Hons) Mathematics course is accredited by the Institute of Mathematics and its Applications; that is, the course will meet the educational requirements of the Chartered Mathematician (CMath) designation, awarded by the Institute of Mathematics and its applications, when it is followed by subsequent training and experience in employment to obtain equivalent competencies to those specified by the Quality Assurance Agency (QAA) for taught maters degrees.
+The course is accredited by the Institute of Mathematics and its Applications.
+Accreditation means that the course will meet the educational requirements of the Chartered Mathematician (CMath) designation, awarded by the Institute of Mathematics and its applications.

 In summary, the course aims to: